biati-digital/alfred-calculate-anything/README.md

 ### Cryptocurrency Api Key

 You need to get a free API key from [https://coinmarketcap.com/api/pricing/](https://coinmarketcap.com/api/pricing/).
 This takes less than a minute.
+You should add the API key as a new environment variable named `coinmarket_apikey` within the workflow: Alfred Preferences -> Workflows -> Prepare workflow configuration and variables -> Environment Variables.

 ## Units